nav-inc/envcfg/README.md

     err = ec.Load(&conf)

-If you want a loader without any of the default converters registered, you can get one by calling `envcfg.Empty()`:
+If you want a loader without any of the default parsers registered, you can get one by calling `envcfg.Empty()`:

     ec := envcfg.Empty()
-    err := ec.RegisterConverter(myConverterFunc)
+    err := ec.RegisterParser(myParserFunc)
     if err != nil {
       return err
     }